-Topic: Substance Use/Misuse Prevention
+Strand: Substance Use/Misuse Prevention Standards:

-- 10.1.g Research trends and factors that contribute to teen use/abuse and non-substance use of alcohol, tobacco, nicotine products (e.g., e-cigarettes), opioids, and other drugs and their impact on the community. - 10.1.h Evaluate the causal relationship between tobacco, alcohol, inhalant, and other drug use and chronic disease. - 10.1.i Identify unsafe behaviors that may result in unintentional injury while riding in or operating a vehicle. - 10.2.g Explain reasons why teenagers use or avoid drugs or alcohol and how positive role models can influence that decision. - 10.2.h Evaluate the protective factors needed to reduce or prevent risk-taking behaviors, acts of violence, and substance use. - 10.2.i Explain the role of the environment, individual behavior, social norms, legislation, and policies in preventing motor vehicle-related injuries. - 10.3.g Demonstrate assertive communication skills to resist pressure to use alcohol, tobacco, and other drugs. - 10.3.h Educate others about the dangers of electronic cigarettes through a brochure, social media campaign, or school club. - 10.3.i Encourage responsible teen driving behaviors, and practice using refusal and negotiation skills to avoid riding in a car with someone who has been using alcohol or other drugs.
+- 10.1.g Research trends and factors that contribute to teen use/abuse and nonsubstance use of alcohol, tobacco, nicotine products (e.g., e-cigarettes), opioids, and other drugs and their impact on the community. - 10.2.g Explain reasons why teenagers use or avoid drugs or alcohol and how positive role models can influence that decision. - 10.3.g Demonstrate assertive communication skills to resist pressure to use alcohol, tobacco, and other drugs. - 10.1.h Evaluate the causal relationship between tobacco, alcohol, inhalant, and other drug use and chronic disease. - 10.2.h Evaluate the protective factors needed to reduce or prevent risk-taking behaviors, acts of violence, and substance use. - 10.3.h Educate others about the dangers of electronic cigarettes through a brochure, social media campaign, or school club. - 10.1.i Identify unsafe behaviors that may result in unintentional injury while riding in or operating a vehicle. - 10.2.i Explain the role of the environment, individual behavior, social norms, legislation, and policies in preventing motor vehicle-related injuries. - 10.3.i Encourage responsible teen driving behaviors, and practice using refusal and negotiation skills to avoid riding in a car with someone who has been using alcohol or other drugs.